Azure/spark-cdm/README.md

 ## Example

-This example assumes you have created an AAD app and given it the "Storage Blob Data Contributor" role on the ADLSgen2 storage account used for CDM data.
+1. Create an AAD app and give the service principal the "Storage Blob Data Contributor" role on the ADLSgen2 storage account used for your CDM data.
+2. Install the JAR in the `release` directory in this repo on your Spark cluster.
+3. Check out the below code for basic read and write examples.

 ```scala
 val df = spark.read.format("com.microsoft.cdm")